 Incidents can begin in many forms.
 A beginning can be so small and innocuous that it escapes notice at first, it can be so large and calamitous that it instantly overwhelms any on-scene personnel, or it could fall anywhere between these extremes.
 While large calamitous incidents are easily recognized as likely disaster events, many times the worst disasters are those where a seemingly small and innocuous incident is left unchecked and spirals into something much bigger.
 Because of this, an effective and efficient Notification/Escalation process is the most vital component of the Incident Management plan.

 The majority of incidents typically fall into one of two categories: Life Safety and Break/Fix.
 Each of these incident types has unique steps that should be followed.
-There is, however, a third incident type that is becoming increasingly prevalent in today’s technology-dependent world: Unauthorized access to Member Information, or Data Compromise.
-Therefore, the first task of any personnel on the scene when an incident is discovered is to determine if the incident is a Life Safety, Break/Fix, or Data Compromise issue.
+There is, however, a third incident type that is becoming increasingly prevalent in today’s technology-dependent world: a Cyber incident.
+Therefore, the first task of any personnel on the scene when an incident is discovered is to determine if the incident is a Life Safety, Break/Fix, or Cyber issue.

 If a Life Safety Issue –